 - Copy of a U.S. civil-issued birth certificate.

 - Copy of a naturalization or citizenship certificate.

-A school may update its list of DSOs by adding or deleting names in the Student and Exchange Visitor Information System (SEVIS).
+A PDSO may update the school’s list of DSOs by adding or deleting names in the Student and Exchange Visitor Information System (SEVIS).
 For more information, please see the Petition Updates tab on ICE.gov/SEVP.

 Responsibilities of a DSO

 Federal law requires DSOs to update and maintain student records in SEVIS.
 For more information on specific reporting requirements, please read the SEVIS Reporting Requirements for Designated School Officials fact sheet or view the SEVP Record Keeping Requirements PDF.

-A DSO also helps international students avoid problems by helping them do things through required processes.
-Some common topics international students may have questions about or should report to a DSO are:
+A DSO also helps international students avoid problems by advising them on how to follow required processes.
+Some common issues international students may have questions about or should report to a DSO are:

 - Working in the United States.